MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/prepare-your-organization-for-bitlocker-planning-and-policies.md

 - FIPS-compliant recovery password protectors can be created when Windows is in FIPS mode.
 These protectors use the FIPS-140 NIST SP800-132 algorithm.
 - Recovery passwords created in FIPS mode on Windows 8.1 can be distinguished from recovery passwords created on other systems.
-- Recovery unlock using the FIPS-compliant algorithm-based recovery password protector works in all cases that currently work for recovery passwords (**Question: Is this edited sentence conveying the intended meaning?**.
+- Recovery unlock using the FIPS-compliant algorithm-based recovery password protector works in all cases that currently work for recovery passwords.
 - When FIPS-compliant recovery passwords unlock volumes, the volume is allowed read/write access even while in FIPS mode.
 - FIPS-compliant recovery password protectors can be exported and stored in AD a while in FIPS mode.